bgamari/ghc-wiki-import/static-pointers.md

 Here's a proposal to have the compiler deal with it:

-1. Have the renamer compute whether bindings in scope are closed.
+1. Have the typechecker compute whether bindings in scope are closed.
-1. When the renamer finds a static form, allow the free vars to be bound at the top-level or be closed local bindings.
+1. When the typechecker finds a static form, allow the free vars to be bound at the top-level or be closed local bindings.
 1. Desugar the static form.
 This produces a list of floated Core bindings.
 1. For each such Core binding find the free variables corresponding to local bindings.
 1. Mark all found local definitions and its dependencies to be in level 0.